 Minna shows images of projects with all kinds of design and art assignments, including 3D print and clay, which her students have done in previous years.
 She then asks the students to take photos of materials such as wood and metal, detailed photos of, for example, the floor and ceiling or ornaments in their environment.
 The images can be added to Padlet, an online platform.

 In this way, the students see the environment of their European peers and hear the story behind it.
 You focus on your own environment and immediately see how it is with others.
 We notice that it works well.

-Two Portuguese students respond: “Nice to see each other’s work.” – “Making the bag was funny.”
+Two Portuguese students responded: “Nice to see each other’s work.” – “Making the bag was funny.”